AniruthKarthik/project-sandbox/paper-grabber/README.md

 ## What It Does

+*   **Python Script (`papergrab.py`):**
-* Saves papers from Scopus with one click using a bookmarklet
+    *   Saves individual papers from Scopus with one click using a bookmarklet.
-* Keeps everything in one Excel file that builds up over time
+    *   Keeps everything in one Excel file that builds up over time.
-* Tracks when you saved each paper (helps see your research timeline)
+    *   Tracks when you saved each paper (helps see your research timeline).
-* Smart enough to not duplicate papers you've already saved
+    *   Smart enough to not duplicate papers you've already saved.
-* You can re-run it on old papers to update citation counts
+    *   You can re-run it on old papers to update citation counts.
-* Works on Linux, macOS, and Windows
+    *   Works on Linux, macOS, and Windows.
+*   **JavaScript Batch PDF Downloader (`scopus-batch-script.js`):**
+    *   A Tampermonkey/Greasemonkey user script that automates batch PDF downloads directly from the Scopus website.
+    *   Interacts with the Scopus user interface to select a range of papers and initiate PDF downloads.
+    *   Ideal for quickly downloading multiple PDFs when browsing Scopus search results.

 ## Setup Instructions